lmoresi/lmoresi.github.io/_posts/2018-04-01-CratonFormation.md

 # They don't make them like they used to ...

-Cratons are super-strong regions of the continents that have resisted tectonic forces for billions of years.
-How they could be formed in a hot, squishy early-Earth has been a long-standing puzzle for geologists.
-Work by Adam Beall, Louis Moresi and Katie Cooper suggests that cratons were made by the catastrophic switching on of plate tectonics: an event so forceful that the immense levels of stress have never repeated in the intervening 3 billion years.
+Cratons are anomalously-strong regions of the continents that have largely resisted tectonic forces for billions of years.
+How such strong zones could be forged in a hot, low-viscosity, low stress,  early-Earth has been a long-standing puzzle for geologists.
+Adam Beall, Katie Cooper and I have recently proposed that cratons were made by the catastrophic switching on of plate tectonics.
+An event in which the stresses were larger than they have ever been in the intervening 3 billion years [(Beall et al, 2018)](https://doi.org/10.1130/G39943.1)

+## Background

 <figure >
 	<a href="/images/posts/CratonStability/CratonsLithosphere.png"><img src="/images/posts/CratonStability/CratonsLithosphere.png"></a>